-There is a great opportunity for a more productive use of estates across NEL.
+We could be making more productive use of estates across NEL.
 The output of this work will be considered alongside the overall NEL estates strategy development to make sure that they align.

-There are also opportunities in other parts of the NEL health and care system
+There is also scope in other parts of the NEL health and care system: